ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Not required but field is available:
 * email: string, for when the user wants to subscribe. *is unique & sparse field*
+* logins: number, amount of times the user logged in.
+Increases once per login.

 ###Exercises
-Exercises have 8 fields, 4 of which are required and 2 which have a default.

 Required:
 * title: string, title of the exercise (e.g. MongoDB)
 * classification: string, classification of the exercise (e.g. Databinding)
-* class: string, this is the class that is eligible to solve this exercise (e.g. 1EA1)
+* course: string, course the exercise is in. (e.g. Programming Principles)
-* course: Current course *not implemented yet*

 Defaults:
 * created: date, when the exercise was posted, defaults to current time on the server.